0xsharkboy/Pwnagotchi-ntfy/README.md

 main.plugins.ntfy.ntfy_url = "ntfy.sh/[ntfytopic]"
 # Defines the priority of the notifications on your devices (see: https://docs.ntfy.sh/publish/#message-priority)
 main.plugins.ntfy.priority = 3
+# Should the plugin cache notifications as long as the pwnagotchi is offline ?
+main.plugins.ntfy.cache_notifs = false
 ```
 3. Restart your device and enjoy your ntfy plugin !